<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 By Jane Garfinkel - Review Response Specialist

-Google Alerts is a great (and completely free) service for tracking keywords, individual names, brand mentions and more.
+Google alerts is a great (and completely free) service for tracking keywords, individual names, brand mentions and more.
 Fundamentally, it's a smart first step when implementing a reputation management strategy.
 But why would you want to monitor the web, essentially in real-time, for specific words or phrases?

-Reasons to Set Google Alerts
+Reasons to Set Google Alert Setup

 On the flip side, monitoring for specific terms might lead you to discover websites eager to publish your own thought leadership.
 This can lead to increased visibility and even relevant one-way backlinks which are integral to local SEO.

-1. To get started, visit https://www.google.com/alerts and log in using your preferred GMail username and password.
+1. To get started, visit https://www.google.com/alerts and log in using your preferred Gmail username and password.

 Type in the word or phrase you want to set an alert for